-Last year’s NL Cy Young winner, Kyle Hendricks, surprised people.
+Last year’s NL Cy Young candidate, Kyle Hendricks, surprised people.
 He showed signs of being good, but his stuff was not overpowering to the point where you thought he was going to be Cy Young material.
 Despite this, he put a great season together with a low two ERA and below one WHIP.
 It really gets you thinking as we approach 2017, who could be this year’s Kyle Hendricks?

 When you look at Hendricks pitching profile, he nothing stands out as a Cy Young player.
 Most obvious thing is him never topping 8.35 K/9 in the majors.
 What he is good at is pitching to contact and not allowing a lot of walks.